 2) Necrot – Blood Offerings

-What in the unholy FUCK do we have here!?
 Blistering production?
 Check.
 Demoniac percussion?
 Check.
 Titanic vocals?
 CHYYYEEEECK!
 This is old-skull death metal paradise.
-The song structures aren’t very adventurous, which is something I hope they explore in future releases, but man have they found their bloody voice!
+The song structures aren’t too adventurous, which is something I hope they explore in future releases, but man have they found their bloody voice!
 I’ve had difficulty sharing this debut without foaming at the mouth.

 Key tracks: “Shadows and Light,” “Empty Hands,” “Layers of Darkness”